dof-studio/Statisticality/README.md

 - 3. The user is, or belongs to an organization that is regarded as an explicit prohibitive user we listed below.
      - `Nankai University, China`

 If you satisfy ANY ONE of those prohibitive terms listed above, this software is PROHIBITED for you to use.
+Otherwise, your using limitation belongs to stipulations in `Apache License Version 2.0`.